mendix/docs/content/en/docs/data-hub/without-mendix-cloud/_index.md

 ---
 ## 1 Introduction

-This guide explains how to use Data Hub when not deploying to the Mendix Cloud.
+This guide explains how to use [external entities](/refguide/external-entities/) and the [Catalog](/datahub/data-hub-catalog/) when not deploying to the Mendix Cloud.
 This includes users who are deploying locally, or users who deploy to a Private Cloud, the Tencent Cloud, or an On-Premises solution.

 ## 1.1 Background